Skip to primary navigation Skip to content Skip to footer

 What We’ll See

-We begin in the soaring Great Hall of Union Station, once the largest train station in the world and a monumental gateway to the Nation’s capital.
-This crossroads of Presidents, diplomats, and politicians has witnessed historic moments, from inaugurations and World Wars to a runaway train!
+We begin in the soaring Great Hall of Union Station, once the world’s largest train station and a monumental gateway to the nation’s capital.
+This crossroads of Presidents, diplomats, and politicians has witnessed historic moments, from inaugurations and World Wars to a runaway train.
+From there, we pass the Freedom Bell and the Columbus Fountain before ascending the Supreme Court steps to admire its neoclassical design and rich allegorical symbolism.

-From there, we pass the Freedom Bell and Columbus Fountain before ascending the steps of the Supreme Court to marvel at its neoclassical design and rich allegorical symbolism.
-Next, we visit the Capitol’s East Front, where drama, delay, and ambition shaped America’s iconic dome.
-Then we head inside the Library of Congress—arguably DC’s most beautiful building—to admire the lavish Great Hall, look down into the breathtaking Main Reading Room, and explore Jefferson’s personal library.
+Next, we visit the U.S. Capitol’s East Front, to discuss the drama, delays, and ambition behind America’s iconic seat of government.
+Inside the Library of Congress (arguably DC’s most beautiful building) we’ll admire the lavish Great Hall, look down into the breathtaking Main Reading Room, and explore Jefferson’s Library.

 Tour Highlights

-- U.S. Capitol Grounds
+• U.S. Capitol Grounds

 Private & Group Tours

-Private tours are available any day, any time, and for groups of all sizes—from solo travelers and families to a full busload!
-For groups over twelve, driving tours, or custom itineraries tailored just for you, get in touch and we’ll help plan the perfect tour.
+Private tours are available any day and time, and for groups of all sizes—from solo travelers and families to a full bus load!
+Check our private bookings calendar to reserve a walking tour for groups of up to twelve people.
+For times not listed online, groups larger than twelve, driving tours, or custom itineraries, please get in touch and we’ll help plan the perfect tour.

 Where to Meet